 - Assessing suitability for employment or the provision of services by independent contractors;

-- Dealing with other bodies and fulfilling our contractual and other obligations, including with overseas bodies (for instance where the Institute may have reciprocity arrangements, relating to or confirming your status and standing with the Institute, including your status as a member or former member of the Institute);
+- Dealing with other bodies and fulfilling our contractual and other obligations, including with overseas bodies (for instance where we may have reciprocity arrangements, relating to or confirming your status and standing with Chartered Accountants Australia and New Zealand, including your status as a member or former member);

 - Conducting, managing and reporting on quality assurance reviews and audits;

 - Conducting competitions;

-- Providing and managing scholarships and other charitable assistance, including providing information to the Institute’s Foundation and benevolent funds;
+- Providing and managing scholarships and other charitable assistance, including providing information to our foundation and benevolent funds;

 - Organising and hosting training and events (including with third parties);

 - Providing products and services, including training and events, or information relating to such products and services;

-- Providing information to third parties as authorised or required by law or a court/tribunal order.
+- Providing information to third parties as authorised or required by law (including the Privacy Act) or a court/tribunal order.

 2.5 Disclosure of personal information